BranTurner/Kirby-Laravel-Starter/README.md

 1. Download or clone this repo.
 2. If you're using Laravel Valet, then modify `.valet-env.php`
 3. Ensure the Kirby Git submodule is cloned *or* download Kirby and place it in `cms/kirby`
+4. Run `composer update`
+5. Create the `.env` file for your application

 ### Implementation